FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 - It does not take up the usual space of a watch

 And the fact that it’s detachable gives great flexibility to the user on where to actually place it.

+As we focused on designing this new way of inputing text to be as accessible and as portable as possible, we are aiming at a thin glove that attached to smart watches as the final product.
+The current design of the thickness and the size of our glove is aligned with our purpose.
+The small OLED screen to display text is at a fair distance just like smart watches that when people type, they would be able to see what they are tying in.
+The form of the glove as an input device also align with ergonomic idea that hand muscles are the most delicate and sensible ones on human body.

 **\*\*\*Document your rough prototype.\*\*\***